BDSec

 BDSec Joint Stock Company is a stock brokerage and investment banking firm in Mongolia.
-Established in 1991 as a part of Mongolian Stock Exchange in Tuv province, it now plays a central role in the domestic securities market.
+Established in 1991 as a part of Mongolian Stock Exchange in Töv Province, it now plays a central role in the domestic securities market.
 Its name originates from the company’s original name, Bayan Dukhum Securities.
-Headquartered in Ulaanbaatar and with branch offices in Orkhon, Dornogobi, Tuv and Darkhan-Uul provinces, BDSec operates through four business divisions: brokerage, underwriting, investment advisory and research.
+Headquartered in Ulaanbaatar and with branch offices in Orkhon, Dornogovi, Tuv and Darkhan-Uul provinces, BDSec operates through four business divisions: brokerage, underwriting, investment advisory and research.